National McKinley Birthplace Memorial

-The McKinley Birthplace Home and Research Center is located near the Memorial at 40 South Main Street in Niles.
-The historic house museum has been furnished for the period when President McKinley was in office.
+The National McKinley Birthplace Memorial is a presidential memorial in Niles, Ohio, built in honor of William McKinley, the 25th president of the United States.
+Built between 1915 and 1917, it is a 232 by 136 by 38 ft Beaux-Arts marble monument with two wings.
+One wing houses a public library, and the other features a museum dedicated to McKinley.
+The McKinley Birthplace Home and Research Center is located near the memorial.

 History

 Planning

 On March 4, 1911, President William Howard Taft authorized Congressional funding for a national memorial to be located in the town of McKinley's birth, Niles, Ohio.
 The same act of Congress had also officially established the National McKinley Birthplace Association.
 Association president Joseph G. Butler, Jr., who had been a childhood friend and schoolmate of McKinley, began a $100,000 local campaign to raise funds for the memorial in 1912.
 After securing nearly $200,000 for the memorial without utilizing taxpayer funding, Butler and the association sought public donations of $1 each to establish a permanent endowment.
 "Subscribers" (as the donors were called) would receive a book autographed by Butler "describing the work of the Memorial" that also contained a reproduction portrait of McKinley and "a facsimile of the act of Congress authorizing and commending the construction of the Birthplace Memorial."